bartgonzalez/securityhub-remediations/docs/06-ebs-snapshot-public.md

         An error occurred (InvalidSnapshot.NotFound) when calling the DescribeSnapshots operation: The snapshot 'snap-0643b6dcd0a6f01f0' does not exist.

 9. Now edit the file "post-ebs-snapshot-public.yml" by adding an action to delete the snapshot at time of initial detection, which transform the policy from a detective control to a remediation control.
-   Insert the following line at line 29 and the dash should be in column 7.
+   Uncomment line 29 by removing the single hash such that the dash should be in column 7.

-        - type: delete

-10. Save the file in the IDE.
-11. Run the following command which redeploys the policy:
+10. Save the file in the IDE then run the following command which redeploys the policy:

         ${CLOUDCUSTODIANDOCKERCMD} securityhub-remediations/module6/post-ebs-snapshot-public.yml